cjohansen/replicant-docs/content/tic-tac-toe.md

 ![Empty cell](/images/tic-tac-toe/empty-cell.png)

-Next ut we'll put the x and o in the cell.
+Next up we'll put the x and o in the cell.
 Start by adding the symbol svgs to `src/tic_tac_toe/ui.cljc`:

 ```clj